mdn/content/files/en-us/learn/tools_and_testing/cross_browser_testing/accessibility/index.md

 #### VoiceOver

 VoiceOver (VO) comes free with your Mac/iPhone/iPad, so it's useful for testing on desktop/mobile if you use Apple products.
-We'll be testing it on Mac OS X on a MacBook Pro.
+We'll be testing it on macOS on a MacBook Pro.

 To turn it on, press Cmd + F5.
 If you've not used VO before, you will be given a welcome screen where you can choose to start VO or not, and run through a rather useful tutorial to learn how to use it.
 To turn it off again, press Cmd + F5 again.